Tregony (UK Parliament constituency)

-Tregony was a rotten borough in Cornwall which was represented in the Model Parliament of 1295, and returned two Members of Parliament to the English and later British Parliament continuously from 1562 to 1832, when it was abolished by the Great Reform Act.
+Tregony was a rotten borough in Cornwall represented in the Model Parliament of 1295.
+It continuously returned two Members of Parliament to the English, and later British, Parliament from 1562 to 1832, when it was abolished by the Great Reform Act.

 History

 The borough consisted of the town of Tregony.
-Like most of the Cornish boroughs enfranchised or re-enfranchised during the Tudor period, it was a settlement of little importance or wealth even to begin with, and was not incorporated as a municipal borough until sixty years after it began to return members to Parliament in 1563.
+Like most Cornish boroughs enfranchised or re-enfranchised during the Tudor period, it was a settlement of little initial importance or wealth.
+It was not incorporated as a municipal borough until sixty years after it began to return members to Parliament in 1563.

-Tregony was a potwalloper borough, meaning that every (male) householder with a separate fireplace on which a pot could be boiled was entitled to vote.
-The apparently democratic nature of this arrangement was a delusion in a borough as small and poor as Tregony, where the residents could not afford to defy their landlord and, indeed, regarded their vote as a means of income.
+Tregony was a potwalloper borough, meaning every male householder with a separate fireplace capable of boiling a pot was entitled to vote.
+The apparently democratic nature of this arrangement was a delusion in a borough as small and poor as Tregony, where the residents could not afford to defy their landlord and regarded their vote as a means of income.
 Many of the houses in the borough were built purely for political purposes, and the borough itself was bought and sold for its political value on numerous occasions.
-In the 1760s, Viscount Falmouth (head of the Boscawen family) influenced the nomination to one of the two seats and William Trevanion the other; later the Earl of Darlington controlled both seats, together with others in Cornwall, but by the time of the Great Reform Act the patronage had been transferred again, to James Adam Gordon.
+In the 1760s, Viscount Falmouth (head of the Boscawen family) influenced the nomination to one of the two seats and William Trevanion the other; later the Earl of Darlington controlled both seats, together with others in Cornwall, but by the time of the Great Reform Act, the patronage had been transferred again to James Adam Gordon.

-In 1831, the borough had a population of 1,127, and 234 houses.
-Nevertheless, because of the wide franchise it had a comparatively large electorate for the time, between 260 and 300 voters.
+In 1831, the borough's population was 1,127, and 234 houses.
+Nevertheless, because of the wide franchise it had a comparatively large electorate for the time, numbering between 260 and 300 voters.